Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 New teachers are inundated with demands on their time.
-This edWebinar will provide practical tips for balancing the demands on your time before and after school and during planning.
+This edWebinar provides practical tips for balancing the demands on your time before and after school and during planning.
 Learn how to organize time for easy communication with paraprofessionals, general educators, co-teachers, administrators, and parents.
 Learn what time wasters to avoid so that you can focus and prioritize what must be done when.
 Know when an investment of time upfront can save you time later and when a just-in-time approach may be OK.
-Attendees will walk away with solid ideas, including:
+Viewers will walk away with solid ideas, including:

 - Using technology to prompt timely conversations

 - Using master schedules to avoid missing important deadlines

 - Scheduling necessary conversations and your own planning time